ragnarlegacy/lseg/README.md

-# Scan stage have a scanning scripts
+# Scan stage havs a scanning scripts

 # Branch specific deployment.
 Production deployment is pointed to main branch and is manual.
 Rests branch deployment are automated.